Lucarda/pdmanual-hugo/content/externals.md

 load on startup"*.
 This is where you can manually and permanently load single binary pack libraries.
 But since they're only needed during startup, you need to restart Pd so this takes effect.
-The startup is also used for configuring Pd in many ways, see [3.6.
-Preferences and startup options](x3.htm#s4) for reference.
+The startup is also used for configuring Pd in many ways, see [Preferences and startup options]({{< mdlink "getting Pd to run" "preferences and startup options">}}) for reference.

 ![](x/img/fig4.5.png)

 As we've seen with 'zexy', it's common that the name of the binary is the same as the library's, so you don't need to worry about adding it to the path.
 Another example is the 'cyclone' library.
-As previously mentioned, Cyclone includes objects as abstractions, as a [set of separate binaries]{.underline} and also has a set a [single binary pack]{.underline} (which loads objects with non alphanumeric names that need to be loaded as such to avoid issues).
+As previously mentioned, Cyclone includes objects as abstractions, as a **set of separate binaries** and also has a set a **single binary pack** (which loads objects with non alphanumeric names that need to be loaded as such to avoid issues).
 One particularity of cyclone is that loading its binary will also force Pd to add its path to the search paths, so you don't need to bother adding it to the path as well